EdJoPaTo/website-stalker-example/systems/starlabs/de/products-byte.md

  You can upgrade this to 32GB 3200MHz memory (1 × 32GB).

- You can upgrade the memory at anytime.
+ You can upgrade or replace the memory whenever you want as it is removable.

 [Learn more about Memory options](#memory)